 If it isn’t clear by now, nobody wins in a trade war.
 The 18th-century trade practice only produces tumultuous conditions, not even the protected industries go unscathed.
 Everyone suffers.
 As Bette Davis deliciously told her guests in All About Eve: “Fasten your seatbelts.
 It’s going to be a bumpy night.”

 Do you support President Donald Trump’s tariffs?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com